Filipinos in the New York metropolitan area: Filipino cafés and cuisine

 The growth in the New York City metropolitan region's Filipino populace has been accompanied by growth in the number of Filipino cafés serving Filipino coffee, especially of the leche flan, cassava, and ube varieties; and Filipino restaurants, with the accessibility of Filipino-Chinese specialties such as siopao joining traditional Philippine cuisine, including inihaw na liempo and kare kare, snacks such as pandesal, and desserts including ensaïmada, purple ube cakes, halo-halo, and mango cake rolls.
 Turo Turo-style buffet dining has become readily available.
 Beginning in the mid-2010s, Filipino cuisine began to take on a more prominent place in the New York metro as well as Washington metro areas.
 As of 2022, Kabayan Grill had opened six branches on Long Island, including four in Queens, and its largest Turo Turo-style dining branch in Suffolk County, where a growing Filipino community has been thriving on the county's peninsular geography resembling some parts of the Philippines.

 Languages

 Filipinos in New York and New Jersey, as in the United States as a whole, are highly fluent in English.
 However, in the largest Little Manilas in the area, including Woodside, Jersey City, and Bergenfield, Tagalog signage is commonplace.
-Spanish is also learned due to local and cultural proximity to the in New York as well as being commonly taught as a second language in public schools through the NYC Department of Education's bilingual programs.
+Spanish is also often learned due to Filipinos' cultural proximity to the local community in New York, as well as being commonly taught as a second language in public schools through the NYC Department of Education's bilingual programs.